 How does it work?
 Check out this post on How to Host a Swap Party.
 This post talks about swapping more than clothes, but it talks about how to host one and how to manage the swap.

 The idea is at the end of the night, each person leaves with as many items as they brought.
 It’s a win-win for everyone who attends (I guess that is if everyone brings relatively the same quality of clothing items).
 I have not hosted a clothing exchange (I take my clothes to Goodwill), but I heard about this from a girlfriend and think it’s GENIUS.
 Despite me referring only women, men could also do this.

 I also noticed the other day, while I was reading the local newspaper, that there was a community clothing swap.
 So, check to see if there is a local clothing swap in town that you can attend – you don’t have to host anyone and they were offering free snacks to whoever attended!

 11. Always start with the position that you MUST buy it USED.

 Whenever you want to buy something or think you need something, your first choice should be finding it and buying it used.
-I want a bike (I sold my old bike on Kijiji), so I will be looking for a used bike on Kijiji just in time for the summer.
+We’re camping this summer, so I will be looking for a tent and mosquito shelter on Kijiji just in time for the summer.
 Buying used can save so much money AND you don’t have to pay tax!
 (I hate paying tax.)